top of page

 “My name is Jesse.”

-No response as a person peeled off each end of the line, moving forward with their weapon readied.
-They guided their mount toward the wagon, likely seeking a better view.
-Several seem competent, a few a tad jumpy.
-Thinking steady, relax.
+No response as a person peeled off each end of the line, moving forward with their weapons ready.
+They guided their mounts toward the wagon, likely seeking a better view.
+Several seem competent, while a few are a tad jumpy.
+Thinking steadily, relax.

 “You’re in our territory,” the leader announced.